ktalebian/pipe-compose/README.md

 ## What is it?

+This library exports 6 functions: `pipe`, `compose`, `cPipe`, `cCompose`, `pPipe`, and `pCompose`.

 ### Pipe and Compose

 To paraphrase the Medium post, image you want to pipe the output of n-functions together.
-You'll endup with something like:
+You'll end up with something like:

 ```js
 reverse(get3Chars(uppercase('the-argument')));